 Employees have the option to report breaches anonymously via the 24-hour Disclosure Line, which is facilitated by an external provider.

 Our Chief Executive Officer has a duty to notify the Crime and Misconduct Commission of any suspected Official Misconduct as defined under the Crime and Misconduct Act 2001.

 As our company is ultimately government owned, no Director or employee holds or trades securities in any Energex Group Company.

 Our Conflict of Interest Policy includes a Share Trading Policy, which supplements the legal duties applying to Directors, officers and employees relating to the misuse of information or position and insider trading laws.

 View a summary of our Conflict of Interest Policy.

 Our Board has in place the independent Audit & Risk Committee, which oversees matters of financial integrity, risk management, effectiveness of the control framework, ethics and integrity and assurance over business operations.

 Its duties and responsibilities are set out in its Charter.

-The role of Chair of the Committee is not held by the Board Chair .
+The role of Chairman of the Committee is not held by the Board Chairman.
 View details of the Committee members, including their qualifications.